dayvidwhy/dayvidwhy.github.io/_posts/2016-11-11-useful-web-skills.markdown

 ---
 A few people have asked me recently how I've managed to make heads or tails of the current state of the web, and how do you get to a point where this weird online world of development doesn't freak you out too much.
 Well quite a lot of it still confuses me, but it's definitely become easier.

-I also feel like I can weigh in on this topic after tutoring this past semester and can suggest a few things that would increase anyone's ability to make effective websites.
+I also feel like I can weigh in on this topic after teaching this past semester and can suggest a few things that would increase anyone's ability to make effective websites.

 # Build a Page from Scratch
 If there's one thing that really accelerated my understanding of, and ability to write for the web, was doing everything from scratch at least a few times.
 I reached a point where I became frustrated with how many different frameworks there were and the number of CSS templates out there were immense.

-I had noticed a lot of students would suggest the use of [bootstrap](https://getbootstrap.com/) right away for building pages, only to come to a halt later when some of the classes they used were not working the way they hoped.
+I had noticed a lot of developers out there would suggest the use of [bootstrap](https://getbootstrap.com/) right away for building pages, only to come to a halt later when some of the classes they used were not working the way they hoped.
 Often I would ask why they thought this class behaved this way and what CSS rules does it actually apply and they mostly weren't sure.

 I still use frameworks from time to time but I always investigate the behaviour of predefined classes myself before using them and I even built my [own grid](https://dayvidwhy.github.io/daygrid/) to ensure I understood the concepts.
 Don't always just assume you know how some piece of CSS works, try out its various attributes or value ranges.